lacolmena/quotes/README.md

 quotes
 ======

-A simple app for displaying random quotes.
+A simple app for displaying quotes.

 To use: